bonfire-networks/bonfire-app/docs/ARCHITECTURE.md

           - Schemas
           - Resolvers
         - Sometimes Plugs (eg `Bonfire.Web.Plugs.UserRequired` and `Bonfire.Web.LivePlugs.UserRequired`)
-      - Other extensions or libraries (eg `Pointers` or `Bonfire.Common` which are used by most other extensions)
+      - Other extensions or libraries (eg `Needle` or `Bonfire.Common` which are used by most other extensions)

 ## Naming